Andy Isabella: Baltimore Ravens

 On October 10, 2022, Isabella signed with the practice squad of the Baltimore Ravens.
-On December 31, 2022, Isabella was elevated to Baltimore's active roster for Week 17 versus the Pittsburgh Steelers.
-On January 2, 2023, Isabella was put back on Baltimore's practice squad after a thigh injury versus Pittsburgh.
-On January 14, 2023, Isabella was elevated to Baltimore's active roster again for their playoff game versus the Cincinnati Bengals.
-He signed a reserve/future contract on January 19, 2023.
-He was released on July 25, 2023.
+On December 31, Isabella was elevated to Baltimore's active roster for their Week 17 game against the Pittsburgh Steelers.
+On January 2, 2023, Isabella was placed back on Baltimore's practice squad after a thigh injury in the game.
+On January 14, Isabella was elevated to Baltimore's active roster again for their playoff game against the Cincinnati Bengals.

+Isabella signed a reserve/future contract with Baltimore on January 19, 2023.
+He was released by the Ravens on July 25.

 Buffalo Bills

 On July 28, 2023, Isabella signed with the Buffalo Bills.
-He was waived on August 29, 2023, and re-signed to the practice squad.
+He was waived on August 29, and re-signed to the practice squad.
 During the season, Isabella played in only two regular season games, and two playoff games.
-He signed a reserve/future contract on January 22, 2024.
-He was released on August 27, 2024.
+He signed a reserve/future contract with Buffalo on January 22, 2024.
+Isabella was released by the Bills on August 27.

-Pittsburgh Steelers

-On October 25, 2024, Isabella signed with the Pittsburgh Steelers practice squad.
-He was released on November 5.

 St. Louis Battlehawks

 On October 2, 2024, Isabella signed with the St. Louis Battlehawks of the United Football League (UFL).

+Pittsburgh Steelers

+On October 25, 2024, Isabella signed with the Pittsburgh Steelers' practice squad.
+He was released by the Steelers on November 5.

+St. Louis Battlehawks (second stint)

-He was re-signed on December 20, 2024 after his stint with the Steelers.
-He was released on March 20, 2025.
+Isabella was re-signed by the Battlehawks on December 20, 2024.
+He was released by the Battlehawks on March 20, 2025.

 San Francisco 49ers

 On July 31, 2025, Isabella signed with the San Francisco 49ers.
-He was released on August 5.
+He was released by San Francisco on August 5.

+Ottawa Redblacks

+On February 12, 2026, it was announced that Isabella had signed with the Ottawa Redblacks of the Canadian Football League.
+On May 2, Isabella took to Instagram to announce that he was not going to play for Ottawa after an injury.